yangzhao3d/backbone-fundamentals/chapters/11-bbb.md

-# Backbone Boilerplate And Grunt-BBB
+# Backbone Boilerplate And Grunt-BBB |zh: Backbone 样板和 Grunt BBB

 Boilerplates provide us a starting point for working on projects.
 They're a base for building upon using the minimum required code to get something functional put together.
 When you're working on a new Backbone application, a new Model typically only takes a few lines of code to get working.